-As International Women’s Day unfolds I thought I would share 5 women who keep inspiring me to be the best I can be and continue to show me how we can all be successful entrepreneurs, regardless of what life throws at us.
+As International Women’s Day unfolds, I thought I’d share 5 women who keep inspiring me to be the best I can be, and continue to show me how we can all be successful entrepreneurs, regardless of what life throws at us.

 Here are my top 5 successful female entrepreneurs who inspire me

 My mum has to be at number one, she may not always know it, but my mum inspires me every day to be the best I can be.
 Mum has grown over ten deli/cafes, which she has then sold as successful businesses to budding entrepreneurs.

 Not only does mum always grow a thriving business, with regular customers, fun events and delicious food, but she also helps build the community around them.
 Often starting shops in towns that people had given up on and helping develop positive community spirit again.
 Shop local is a motto I have grown up with and I will always believe in the power of small independent retailers to make a village, town or city unique and successful.

 Mum has also brought me up to be an independent woman and that is most definitely what I am!
 Whether it was making me catch the bus to a friend’s party as a teenager, rather than taxiing me around, or buying me a washing machine for my 13th birthday so I can clean my own mess!
 Mum has trained me well and helped make me the independent strong woman I (mostly) believe I am today.
 Mum is a strong independent woman, even though she married my wonderful stepdad just two years ago, and she can be confident in knowing that I am too!
 Thanks mum x

 Grandma is another woman who probably doesn’t see herself as an inspiration to me.
 At the grand age of almost 89, she is most definitely still going strong and the epitome of an independent woman.
 Until a few weeks ago she was still driving, she lives alone and cooks her own dinners and other than a cleaner once a week and a gardener, grandma is very much self-sufficient.
 Not bad for nearly 90!